Dr. Holdsworth teaches Christian Ethics, Greek 1 & 2, Christian Health and Bioethics, Pauline Epistles (Romans), and New Testament Epistles.

 The Epistle of Romans and other Pauline Epistles

 Acts and the Early Christian Church

-The social background of the New Testament and the Greco-Roman world
+The social context of the New Testament and the Greco-Roman world

 The other occupant of the Holdsworth home is a rescue cat - Blizzard.
 He thinks he owns us!